 It can be a bit overwhelming and time-consuming to check several different websites for award availability.
 Thankfully, there are a few simple tricks you can use to get the most out of your miles.
 For more detailed information on the best airline websites to use, check out our complete guide on how to find airline partner award availability.

 Another recent development has been the introduction of websites that allow you to easily compare different options.
-Here are a few of the more popular, along with our reviews:
+Here are a few of the more popular, along with our reviews and guides:

-Here's a screenshot from one of the tools (PointsYeah), showing a booking from Chicago to London:
+Here's a screenshot from one of the tools (PointsYeah) showing your options for a booking from Chicago to London:

 Final Thoughts